ON THIS PAGE: You will find out more about the factors that increase the chance of developing osteosarcoma. Use the menu to see other pages.

 Most osteosarcoma begins sporadically.
 This means it appears in people who have no other diseases and no family history of bone cancer.

 Genetic changes.
-Osteosarcoma is probably caused by a combination of genetic changes, or mutations.
+Osteosarcoma is probably caused by a combination of genetic changes, called mutations or alterations.
 Together, these changes cause immature bone cells to become tumor cells instead of healthy bone.
 Osteosarcoma may start because of overactive bone cells.
 Researchers are studying possible changes in certain genes that lead to this overactivity.
 They are studying this in a small number of families in which siblings have developed osteosarcoma.
 Such changes in genes are uncommon.
-However, it may help doctors better understand how osteosarcoma begins in people with no family history of the disease, too.
-Similar genetic changes may occur in their cancer cells.
+However, it may help doctors better understand how osteosarcoma begins in people with no family history of the disease, too, as similar genetic changes may occur in their cancer cells.

 Many other changes occur in the genes of osteosarcoma cells.

 It is rare when anyone is diagnosed with osteosarcoma.
 However, some groups of people are more likely to develop osteosarcoma: